Back to all posts

 Tackling a sewer backup cleanup on your own is a serious job that requires caution and a clear plan.
 The water, known as blackwater, is highly contaminated with bacteria, viruses, and other pathogens, posing significant health risks to you and your family.
 If the spill is large, has been sitting for a while, or you simply feel overwhelmed, your safest bet is to call for professional help.
 Our team is always ready to handle these situations with emergency plumbing services to get your home safe and clean again.
 We have the right equipment and training to manage the hazards properly, ensuring no detail is missed.
 However, if you’re dealing with a smaller, more manageable spill and feel confident in your ability to handle it, you can proceed with the cleanup yourself.
 This guide will walk you through the process, ensuring you do it safely and effectively.
 Remember to wear protective gear throughout every step to protect yourself from exposure.

-Step 1: Remove Standing Water
+Step 1: Get Rid of Standing Sewage

 Your first task is to get rid of all the standing water.
 The longer it sits, the more damage it causes to your home’s structure and the greater the risk of contamination spreading.
 Use a wet/dry vacuum or a sump pump to extract the water from the affected area.
 Be sure to work methodically, removing as much of the liquid as possible before moving on to the next phase of the cleanup.
 If you don’t have the right equipment, remember that professional sump pump services can handle this quickly and efficiently, ensuring all the water is properly removed and disposed of.